AlidesChimin/SATA/paper.md

 - **Classify the gender** of authors in textual datasets.
 - **Perform textual statistics**, such as lexical diversity and sentiment analysis.

+According to **Metzler et al. [@metzler2016]**, many social science researchers face barriers to adopting computational tools in their research workflows, including limited programming skills, lack of infrastructure, and restricted access to training.
+ATAS directly addresses these challenges by providing a user-friendly graphical interface and automating complex analytical procedures.
+The tool is particularly relevant for researchers in Brazil and other regions where the demand for accessible, open-source solutions in the Humanities and Social Sciences is growing.
-The intersection between discourse and spatiality can be analyzed through spatial statistics and semantic networks without necessarily relying on Geographic Information Systems (GIS). **Gilberto Câmara (2017)** critiques the limitations of GIS by arguing that its computational structure reduces complex geographic processes to discrete representations, oversimplifying spatial dynamics and ignoring the dialectics of geographic phenomena.
+The intersection between discourse and spatiality can be analyzed through spatial statistics and semantic networks without necessarily relying on Geographic Information Systems (GIS). **Gilberto Câmara [@Camara:2017]** critiques the limitations of GIS by arguing that its computational structure reduces complex geographic processes to discrete representations, oversimplifying spatial dynamics and ignoring the dialectics of geographic phenomena.
 ATAS emerges as a methodological alternative that enables the representation of discursive spatialities without the need for traditional cartography.

 # Features and Usage